typst/typst/tests/typ/compiler/show-node.typ

 = Heading

 ---
-// Error: 25-29 content does not contain field "page"
+// Error: 25-29 content does not contain field "page" and no default value was specified
 #show heading: it => it.page
 = Heading